 As a professional, attaining leadership skills is important—and not just for management roles.
 People often mistakenly equate leadership with management, but there are fundamental differences between the two; they are separate and distinct skill sets.
-Management involves a focus on executing functions, whereas leadership is about motivating people.
+Management involves a focus on executing functions and a strategic vision for the organization, whereas leadership is about motivating people toward a common goal.
 In fact, you don’t have to have the title of manager or have direct reports to be a leader.
 You can demonstrate leadership skills in any role.

 Read on to learn more about the differences between leadership and management skills, and learn how you can improve your leadership skills to effect change.

-“Managers support an organization by executing tasks, functions, and activities that align with the organizational strategy,” says Mary Ludden, assistant teaching professor and Associate Vice Chancellor for Strategic Planning and Projects at Northeastern University.
+“Managers support an organization by executing tasks, functions, and activities that align with the organizational strategy,” says Mary Ludden, assistant teaching professor and Senior Vice President for Global Network and Strategic Initiatives at Northeastern University.